momagdyy97/EmployeesInfo-Backend/README.md

-# EmployeesInfo Backend
+# EmployeesInfo FrontEnd

 ## Overview

-EmployeesInfo is the backend service for the EmployeesInfo application.
-It is built using Node.js, Express, and MongoDB.
+EmployeesInfo is the frontend service for the EmployeesInfo application.
+It is built using Node.js, React.js.

-## Features

-- CRUD operations for managing data

-- Integration with third-party APIs

-- Real-time data updates using WebSockets

 ## Installation